 Framing using light/shadow:

-Using the available light or lack of to frame your subject is also effective.
+Using the available natural light or lack of to frame your subject is also effective.
 It is a more subtle approach to framing, in my opinion, but it is a beautiful way to highlight not only your subject, but gorgeous light.

 Here, the light used makes a shape on the wall that Bray fills.